-Images of tree lined river banks reflecting on to the surface of calm, undisturbed water, can conjure up emotions of peace and tranquility in the eyes and mind of the viewer, particularly, if the light is "right".
+Images of tree-lined river banks reflecting on to the surface of calm, undisturbed water, can conjure up emotions of peace and tranquillity in the eyes and minds of the viewer of our images, particularly, if the light is 'right'.

-Very early morning is ideal, because of the lack of breeze and the early morning sun is behind you lighting up the opposite bank.
+Very early morning is ideal, because of the lack of breeze and when ideally, the early morning sun is behind you lighting up the opposite bank.

-When photographing river banks, try to select an area where there is a slight bend, other than a perfectly straight bank (adds to interest and don't forget the "rule of thirds") and the branches of the trees come all the way down to the water's edge.
+When photographing river banks, try to select an area where there is a slight bend, other than a perfectly straight bank (adds to the interest and don't forget the 'rule of thirds') and the branches of the trees come all the way down to the water's edge.

 Imagine, if you can, if this scene was in mid-autumn.
 A lovely still morning, with the sun lighting up all those rich, golden colours, magic!

-Shooting reflections can bring about a certain amount of light loss, so you will probably find you will need to open up your aperture a bit.
-Perhaps to about f5.6.
-The portrait setting on your mode dial may suffice.
+There is sometimes a certain amount of light loss when shooting reflections, so you will probably find you will need to open up your aperture a bit or using 'Portrait' modes on your mode dial may suffice.

-Another ideal way of getting reflections on water is, if you are facing East just before Sunrise on the banks of an inlet, or estuary, and the tide has gone well out, leaving behind puddles and rock pools.
+Another ideal way of getting reflections on the water is, if you are facing East just before Sunrise on the banks of an inlet, or estuary when the tide has gone well out, leaving behind puddles and rock pools.

 If there is a certain amount of high cloud about, you should get some great shots as the sun lights up the high cloud, well before it breaks over the horizon.

-For this you will need a small aperture of about f11 - f16 (landscape mode), so that all will be in focus right throughout the entire image.
+For this, you will need a smaller aperture or 'Landscape' mode) so that all will be in focus throughout the image.

 Tall city buildings reflecting down on to a river's surface.